Analysis | Pence’s very limited options to challenge Biden’s win

 Except there are no disputes about who won in 2020.
 The electoral college certified all states’ results a few weeks ago.

 Still, more than a dozen House Republicans will try to challenge results in several states that Trump lost.
 If they get a senator to join them, all they will accomplish is to delay the inevitable.
 After votes in the Democratic-controlled House and Republican-controlled Senate, those challenges will ultimately fail.
-But it could be a long day/night on Jan.
+But it could be a long day and night on Jan.
 6.

 Pence’s role